-On a personal note, my wife and I got engaged at an overlook with a view of a different Ballast Point.
+On a personal note, Shawn and his wife got engaged at an overlook with a view of a different Ballast Point.
 This overlook is located near the town of Two Harbors, which is on the island of Catalina.

-To be clear, I do not have any affiliation with Ballast Point Brewing & Spirits, but I do enjoy their beers and their tasting room is beautiful.
+To be clear, we do not have any affiliation with Ballast Point Brewing & Spirits, but we do enjoy their beers and their tasting room is beautiful.